-‘We tried to keep calm when working with the medical team, so they could just focus on Georgia,’ Tony says.
+Despite everything that was happening, Tony and Kim kept level heads.
+“We tried to keep calm when working with the treating team, so they could focus on Georgia,” Tony says.

-‘She’s got very fine blood vessels, so taking blood could be difficult.
-We were quite firm about asking for someone who’s experienced, because it was causing trauma,’ Tony says.
+Tony and Kim had to be assertive when Georgia needed blood drawn for tests.
+“She’s got very fine blood vessels, so taking blood could be difficult.
+We were quite firm about asking for someone experienced.
+Otherwise it caused so much distress for Georgia” says Kim.

-‘It’s important not to let someone else take ownership and control,’ Tony says.
+“It’s important not to let someone else take ownership and control,” Tony says.

 Kim also stresses that finding the right therapists is key.

-‘You’ve got to find those therapists who are going to work well with you as a family to give your child the best outcomes in the future,’ he says.
+Tony adds that if you feel like the relationship between your child and their therapist isn’t working, don’t be afraid to go elsewhere.
+"You’ve got to find therapists who are going to work well with you as a family to give your child the best outcomes,” he says.

-Again, working with their care team and being advocates for Georgia were really important.
+A big challenge for the family was Georgia starting school.
+Again, working with their team and being advocates for Georgia were important.

 “Georgia had a neuropsychology assessment to identify her areas of need.
 The report gave advice to the teachers on how best approach learning with her.
 It was very clear about what she needed, even down to where she should sit in the classroom so she’s not easily distracted.
 Her therapists then went to her school to work with the teachers.”

 Tony and Kim both say that looking into what's available for your child is important.
 “For example, children who have had a stroke can be afraid of getting involved in sports due to reduced confidence, weakness and coordination.
 It’s important to look at it from the perspective of how they can be supported so they can participate and get the rewards,” says Tony.